 Opening windows and doors to let some fresh air in after pest control treatment.
 Added ventilation and air circulation can help dissipate any lingering odors and make your home feel fresh and welcoming again.

-Non-toxic pest removal offers several advantages over traditional pest control methods that use toxic chemicals.
+Non-toxic pest removal offers several advantages over traditional methods that rely on harsh chemicals.

 Follow the Professional's Advice